Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) 108-02010020

 Exemptions from the PIT

-When YA exemptions do not apply
+When PIT exemptions do not apply for YA

 For YA, an exemption from the PIT does not apply for any period where the customer's parent is:

-- receiving an income support payment and:
+- receiving an income support payment, and:

 - is in an employment income nil rate period, or

-When ABSTUDY exemptions do not apply
+When PIT exemptions do not apply for ABSTUDY

 For ABSTUDY, an exemption does not apply: